FreeD In CHOP

 Note: The FreeD CHOP only processes the 'D1' camera position and orientation message that is part of the FreeD protocol.
 All other message types will be ignored.

-For more information or to diagnose connection problems, an Info CHOP can be connected to see if any packets have been dropped or skipped.
+For more information or to diagnose connection problems, an Info CHOP can be connected to see if any packets have been dropped, skipped, or filtered out.

 Parameters - FreeD Page